elba7r/system/erpnext/docs/user/manual/en/website/articles/managing-user-sign-up-via-website.md

 #Managing User Sign Up via Website

-Users can sign up for Revalue account via the Revalue Website.
+Users can sign up for ERPNext account via the ERPNext Website.

 <img src="{{docs_base_url}}/assets/img/website/website-login.png">

-As seen above the login / sign-up button appears on the homepage of the website generated using Revalue.
+As seen above the login / sign-up button appears on the homepage of the website generated using ERPNext.

 One might want to disable this feature to prevent anonymous users from signing up via the web.